- James M Hughes, MD

 Heartland virus has been isolated from leukocytes, and virions can be visualized in infected cells by electron microscopy [1,2].
 Viral antigens have been identified by immunohistochemical staining in large mononuclear cells in bone marrow aspirates .
 Viral antigens have also been detected in postmortem spleen and mediastinal and mesenteric lymph nodes, and the virus has been detected in a postmortem blood sample by reverse-transcription polymerase chain reaction (RT-PCR) and isolation in cell culture .

-Epidemiology — The virus was initially described in 2012; subsequently, a small number of human cases have been reported in Missouri, Oklahoma, and Tennessee [1,3-5].
+Epidemiology — The virus was initially described in 2012; subsequently, a small number of human cases have been reported in Missouri, Oklahoma, Tennessee, and Arkansas [1,3-6].
 The cases all occurred among men over 50 years of age who reported spending several hours outside each day, and most patients had a history of tick bite within two weeks prior to symptoms.
 Onset of illness occurred between May and September [1,3,4].

 - McMullan LK, Folk SM, Kelly AJ, et al. A new phlebovirus associated with severe febrile illness in Missouri.
 N Engl J Med 2012; 367:834.